davidmerrick/alexa-trimet/README.md

 Alexa Skill for TriMet Arrivals, written in NodeJS.
+This is meant to be run as an AWS Lambda function, with the following environment variables set:

+* APP_ID: Alexa App ID.
+* TRIMET_API_KEY: API key for TriMet.
+To get one, visit https://developer.trimet.org/.

 ## Usage